-Annual FTE by school and by program will be taken from the FTE submitted to the Department of Education.
+Annual FTE by school and by program will be taken from the FTE submitted to the DOE.

-The staff figures are based on the full-time equivalent teachers by program.
+The staff figures are based on the FTE teachers by program.
 "Full-time" is defined as a teacher serving a regular teaching contract for the school year.
 Short courses and summer courses must be equated to the regular term.
 The Florida Inventory of School Houses (FISH) reports all spaces for each school.
 Time usage of space must be established with reference to the class schedule.
-Districts may use space models in which a typical program space is used for each teacher identified with the program.
+School districts may use space models in which a typical program space is used for each teacher identified with the program.